Chapter I: Rescue

 "Claire, promise you won't forget me.
 I want you to know that I will always be there for you, no matter what may happen."

-"I-I...p-promise," Claire had said between stifled sobs.
+"I-I...p-promise," Claire said, between stifled sobs.

 "I'll be there for you Claire.
 I promise," she wheezed.
 She pulled her cold clammy hand out of the firm grasp of the little eight-year-old girl's palm, reaching around her neck.
-She pulled off her necklace—a simple silver chain with a heart locket, and gave it to the young girl, closing her small fingers around the trinket and grasping her hands oh so tight.
+She pulled off her necklace—a simple silver chain with a heart pendant, and gave it to the young girl, closing her small fingers around the trinket and grasping her hands oh so tight.

 "I...Promise…" she said, and with that, she took in her final breath.